Madrid, Spain

 Get this when you book through us:

-A glass of wine each, a traditional tapa at the restaurant and early check-in and late check-out (if available); guests staying three nights or more also get €30 spa credit for massages and treatments
+A glass of wine each, a traditional tapa at the restaurant, early check-in and late check-out (if available); those staying three nights or more also get €30 spa credit

 Facilities